rsunderscore/indjobs/indblog.md

 I had some initial concern about dynamic rendering of the content resulting in data gaps, but other than the map field (which contained an address that was also typically available in the CompanyInfo) I did not have any problems.

-I felt obligated to make a copy of the original soup object so that modification of the original object would be explicit, if desired. (zen of python rule #2)
 Search results were contained in individual table elements with a class string that contained 'JobCard'.
 Unfortunately there were two variants of this class label, one with 'ShelfContainer' and another with '_mainContent'; so a simple find_all would not be able to locate all of the relevant tables. _mainContent tables contained information about the employer and ShelfContainer tables contained the actual job details.
 I found it convenient to view tag attributes from find_all by passing them to a pandas DataFrame, to automatically handle any tags that were inconsistent (or missing) between the resulting tag elements.
 `pd.DataFrame([x.attrs for x  in s2.find('body').find_all('table')])`